 The Counselling Service can be contacted on 484650, or at Student Services in the Helena Kennedy Student Centre on the Headington Campus.
 A counsellor is available on the Harcourt Hill Campus and can be contacted via the Student Services office in D2 (Tel: 01865 488250).
 Help is also available from the medical services on each campus, or you might like to talk to your own GP.

 Group sessions offering help with relaxation and stress management are available during term time.
-Contact Anna Hinton or Marion Casey.
+Contact Marion Casey.

 - Manage your Mind Butler G and Hope T (1996) Oxford University Press